 The Role of Nutrition and Hydration in Alleviating Allergy Symptoms

 Managing seasonal allergies effectively often requires more than just avoiding allergens and taking medications.
 Nutrition and hydration play a pivotal role in supporting the immune system and reducing inflammation, which can help alleviate allergy symptoms.
-Below are ways proper nutrition and hydration can make a significant difference.

 1. Foods to Fight Inflammation